 Owing to the well-defined boundaries of an optical system, the RSs are complete at least within the minimal convex volume surrounding the system~\cite{MuljarovOL18}.
 Such a completeness is at the heart of the resonant-state expansion (RSE), a rigorous method recently developed for treating perturbations of arbitrary shape and strength~\cite{MuljarovEPL10,DoostPRA14}.
 The RSE has been generalized to include the frequency dispersion~\cite{MuljarovPRB16} as well as magnetic, chiral, and bi-anisotropic materials~\cite{MuljarovOL18} and was proven to be orders of magnitude more efficient than popular computational methods~\cite{DoostPRA14,LobanovPRA17}.
 However, a significant limitation of the RSE is that all perturbations must be contained within the basis system.

 Recently, a single-mode first-order perturbation theory capable of including homogeneous and isotropic perturbations of the surrounding medium has been developed~\cite{BothOL19}.
 This theory uses the analytic normalization of the RSs but treats perturbations in a way entirely different from the RSE.
 Crucially, it is limited to small perturbations and predicts only linear changes of the RS frequencies with the medium parameters, such as the permittivity.
 However, the optical modes can be extremely sensitive to even small changes of the environment.
 In plasmonic resonators, for example, this can be due to strong near fields and hot spots.
-Also, the single-mode theory obviously fails when two or more RSs affected by perturbation are spectrally close to each other, such as in the examples considered in \cite{WeissPRB17,MeschACS18}.
+Also, the single-mode theory obviously fails when two or more RSs affected by perturbations are spectrally close to each other, such as in the examples considered in \cite{WeissPRB17,MeschACS18}.

 In this Letter, we present a rigorous RSE-based approach to treating any changes of the homogeneous isotropic or bi-isotropic medium surrounding the optical system.
-By making a linear transformation to Maxwell's equations, we map the changes of the surrounding medium onto effective perturbations of the system, which is then rigorously treated by the RSE.
-We also develop a single mode approximation based on the RS regularization and compare it with the full and diagonal RSE, as well as with the first-order perturbation theory~\cite{BothOL19}.
+By making a linear transformation of Maxwell's equations we map the changes of the surrounding medium onto effective perturbations of the system itself, which is then rigorously treated by the RSE.
+We also develop a single-mode approximation based on the RS regularization and compare it with the full and diagonal RSE, as well as with the first-order perturbation theory~\cite{BothOL19}.

-Suppose that we have calculated a sufficient number of the RSs of a basis optical system described by generally dispersive permittivity and permeability tensors, $\heps(k,\r)$ and $\hmu(k,\r)$, where $k=\omega/c$ is the light wave number.
+Let us start assuming that a sufficient number of the RSs of a basis system has been calculated by any means.
+This basis system is an optical resonator described by generally dispersive permittivity and permeability tensors, $\heps(k,\r)$ and $\hmu(k,\r)$, where $k=\omega/c$ is the light wave number.
 The RSs are solutions to Maxwell's equations~\cite{MuljarovOL18},